This exploration is for all ages, as the colored smilies show. You can do the Painting with Pointillism art project with your whole family together!

 You’ll need tempera paints, paintbrushes, and the pointillism printables.
 You can also use any simple coloring book pages to do this art project in addition to the printables.

-First, choose one of the printables to use and pour the tempera paint into little puddles of paint.
+First, choose one of the printables to use and pour the tempera paint into little puddles of paint on a separate plate or palette.
 Dip the back side of your paintbrush (the handle tip) into the puddles of paint and dot the paint on to the printable.
 Create dots of color to fill the spaces on the printable page.
 Using various colors nearby to each other can help create new colors as the viewer’s eyes blend the hues together.
 Remember basic color mixing:

 Red + Blue = Purple